 - Computer labs equipped with digital editing facilities

 - Starz Denver FilmCenter, a multi-screen complex on campus with year-round screenings and programs and location of the annual Starz Denver Film Festival

 King Academic and Performing Arts Center

 - 350-seat Eugenia Rawls Courtyard Theatre

 - 200-seat Recital Hall

 - Fully wheelchair accessible production facilities, including catwalks

 The university and CAM provide access to a variety of scholarships, studio and lab work opportunities and other financial support for students.
-Students are encouraged to review scholarship opportunities provided by CAM and the university through the university’s Scholarship/Resource Office (303-352-3608).
+Students are encouraged to review schoalrship opportunities provided by CAM and the university on the CAM Web site and through the university’s Scholarship/Resource Office (303-352-3608; www.ucdenver.edu/scholarships).

 Bachelor of Arts (BA) in Theatre, Film and Television